How does the light from the sun warm the Earth?

 3M glass bubbles for increased TSR

-Glass Bubbles from 3M are spherical in shape and also white in colour.
-The perfectly spherical nature of the bubbles allows them to scatter light in all directions away from the material, particularly at the wavelengths associated with IR radiation.
+Glass Bubbles from 3M are spherical in shape, hollow and, thus white in colour.
+The perfectly spherical nature of the bubbles allows them to scatter light in all directions away from the material, particularly at the wavelengths associated with solar IR radiation.

 A Perkin-Elmer spectrophotometer was used to analyse the TSR of the coatings at 400 microns.
-All 3M glass bubbles outperformed the calcium carbonate reference filler, however, it was the smaller, high-strength grades that gave the highest reflectance (Figure 2).
-The smaller grades were found to be more effective due to the higher surface area and greater packing potential which means more lightwaves can be reflected.
+All 3MTM Glass Bubbles outperformed the calcium carbonate reference filler, however, it was the smaller, high-strength grades that gave the highest reflectance (Figure 2).
+The smaller grades were found to be more effective due to the higher surface area and higher number of particles per volume which means more lightwaves can be reflected.
 Due to the strength of these grades, these coatings are also able to be applied using an airless sprayer without breaking the bubbles.

-Figure 2: The total solar reflectance of the waterborne coatings formulated using CaCO3 as a reference and different grades of glass bubbles.
-For detail of this formulation, see Table 1 in the appendix.
+Figure 2: The total solar reflectance of the waterborne coatings formulated using CaCO3 as a reference and different grades of Glass Bubbles.
+For details of this formulation, see Table 1 in the appendix.

-Figure 3: An experimental lab set up to test each coating on its ability to reflect IR light and act as a thermal barrier between the light source and a measured thermocouple.
+Figure 3: An experimental lab set up to test each coating on its ability to reflect IR light and act as a thermal barrier between the light source and a thermocouple on the backside of the sample.

 A good correlation is found between total solar reflectance and the level to which heat transfer is reduced through the coating.
 S28HS and S32HS both perform very well in this experiment - with a reduction of 10°C when compared to the coating containing only calcium carbonate (Figure 4).